tkoz0/y-cruncher/validation-files/i7-920/README.md

 Computation 2:
 - e: 300B digits
-- Started on 2020-01-21
+- Started on 2020-01-21, completed on 2020-01-24
 - Since the previous computation went smoothly, I decided to compute e again, but to as much precision as disk space will allow.
+This also completed without issues.